Focus Area — Government Efficiency

 The City claims to support local business while enforcing regulations that make it nearly impossible for small businesses to compete on City contracts — driving up costs for every taxpayer in the process.

-$12,000,000 in Added Cost
+Up to $20,000,000 in Added Cost

 In 2018, the City Council mandated union labor on all construction projects over $1 million — a decision that hurts small businesses, reduces competition, and drives up costs for taxpayers.
 The City already requires contractors to be paid a prevailing wage 30–40% above market rates.
 Layering a union mandate on top of that forces taxpayers to subsidize unions at the direct expense of local businesses.